-Matthew Schwartz (AKA Spadecaller) is a grateful survivor who conveys his deepest passions, convictions, and serenity through visual art, poetry, and video.
+Matthew Schwartz (AKA Spadecaller) is a grateful survivor who conveys his convictions and serenity through visual art, poetry, and video.

-As a child, he was formally trained in traditional oil techniques and later attended The School of Visual Arts in New York City (1970-71).
-During the 70's up until the late 80's he exhibited acrylic and oils in Montreal and New York, and presently resides on the west coast of Florida.
+He was trained in traditional oil techniques as a child and later attended The School of Visual Arts in New York City (1970-71).
+During the 70's up until the late 80's he exhibited acrylic and oils in New York, and presently resides on the west coast of Florida.

 Since the advent of image editing software, he has turned more to creative digital hand painted images and photos striving to fuse these into an art form worthy of the distinction traditional painters deserve.

-Spadecaller showcase his digital paintings, poetry, other mixed media images; these are available for viewing at: http://www.youtube.com/user/Thespadecaller.
+Spadecaller showcase his digital paintings, poetry, and other mixed media images by creating videos; these are available for viewing at: http://www.youtube.com/user/Thespadecaller.